cogentcore/cogent/README.md

 Grid is a GoGi-based SVG vector drawing program, with design based on Inkscape.

+If an acronym is required, how about: "Go-rendered interactive drawing" program.

 # plans

 Similar to inkscape in overall layout, and read / write inkscape compatible SVG files.